codalab/codalab-worksheets/tests/ui/README.md

 `docker exec -it codalab_rest-server_1 /bin/bash -c "python3 scripts/create_sample_worksheet.py"`.
 3. Start the UI tests by running `python tests/ui/ui_tester.py`.
 You can also pass in an additional argument `--headless`, which will run the tests in headless mode.
-4. If you want to run the UI tests directly within the CodaLab Docker container instead, you should run `python test_runner.py frontend`.
+4. If you want to run the UI tests directly within the CodaLab Docker container instead, you should run `docker exec codalab_rest-server_1 /bin/bash -c "python3 scripts/create_sample_worksheet.py --test-print" && python test_runner.py frontend`.

 ### Maintaining the baseline images